Asteria-BCSD/Asteria/README.md

-# ALB
+# Asteria
 Shouguo Yang

-This is the official repository for ALB.
+This is the official repository for Asteria.